Lawrence Bridges: Career

-Work
+Film

-12, initially projected on buildings from parking lots in New York, Los Angeles, San Francisco and Dallas, began the urban Guerrilla drive-in movement in the early 2000s (decade).
+12, initially projected on buildings from parking lots in New York, Los Angeles, San Francisco and Dallas, began the urban Guerrilla drive-in movement in the 1990s and early 2000s.
 Robert Koehler of Variety Magazine called the film "A dizzying, unforgettable adventure" while Dean Treadway of "Filmicability" placed it among his favorite 100 films of all time.
 12 has also played at over 15 festivals worldwide and was honored with a "Best of Fest" award at the Syracuse International Film and Video Festival in 2004.
 The December 2003 issue of American Cinematographer featured an article on Lawrence's cinematography for the film as well.
-12 continues to play at various midnight screenings across Los Angeles.

 Bridges' first poetry appeared in Stanford’s Sequoia Magazine in 1971 and later in Poetry and The New Yorker, while Bridges was starting his career in filmmaking in New York city, balancing jobs in editing TV commercials and driving a taxi cab.
 With the publication of Horses on Drums in 2006 Bridges was immediately described by Paul-Victor Winters as one of the new "Dissociative Poets", identified by Tony Hoagland as poets who do not write in traditional forms and eschew logical syntactical development, suggesting that our visual culture makes the crafting of traditional and linear narrative a difficult and boring task.
 Bridges' second book, Flip Days, was published in 2009 followed by Brownwood in 2016.